-This day in baseball history — Gibson gets it done on the mound and at the plate
+This day in baseball history — Gibson gets it done on mound and at plate

 Lonborg had come up short.
 As a consolation, he would soon be named the Cy Young award winner, becoming the first Red Sox pitcher to gain that honor.

-Unfortunately, Lonborg broke his leg skiing during the off-season.
+Unfortunately, Lonborg tore two ligaments in his knee while skiing during the off-season.
 He would never perform anywhere close to his 1967 level, though he had a few good years in the 1970s, first for Milwaukee and then for Philadelphia.

 To this day, however, he is a legend in Boston.